-There are lots of ways to volunteer and support the work of ASAN!
+There are lots of ways to support the work of ASAN!

 Help Distribute our Resources

-You can join us as a member and/or sign-up to get emails from us [link to email page].
-We often send out local and national action alerts with instructions about how to get involved in specific actions, for example calling/writing to your state Senators about an important bill.
+You can join us as a member and/or sign-up to get emails from us.
+We often send out local and national action alerts with instructions about how to get involved in specific actions; for example, calling/writing to your state Senators about an important bill.

 If you’re interested in legislative/policy issues, you look at our Policy Toolkits and then start working on an issue in your state.